react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 ### Navigation actions are handled by current navigator and bubble up if couldn't be handled

 For example, if you're calling `navigation.goBack()` in a nested screen, it'll only go back in the parent navigator if you're already on the first screen of the navigator.
 Other actions such as `navigate` work similarly, i.e. navigation will happen in the nested navigator and if the nested navigator couldn't handle it, then the parent navigator will try to handle it.
-In the above example, when calling `navigate('Settings')`, inside `Profile` screen, the nested stack navigator will handle it, but if you call `navigate('Home')`, the parent tab navigator will handle it.
+In the above example, when calling `navigate('Messages')`, inside `Feed` screen, the nested tab navigator will handle it, but if you call `navigate('Settings')`, the parent stack navigator will handle it.

 ### Navigator specific methods are available in the navigators nested inside